bitmeme-taxi/bitmeme-wallet/README.md

 BitMEME Android Wallet

-btm.apk - for testing only
+btm.apk - for testing only!